 Parents may make an appointment for a conference with the teachers, the counselor, or the principal on designated parent/teacher conference days (held four evenings a year), by contacting the school office at 740-965-3006.
 We will have electronic sign-ups for conference days.
 However, if situations arise that would necessitate a conference outside of these times, please do not hesitate to call the office for an appointment at a mutually agreed upon time.
 We do not offer walk-in conferences.
 The scheduled Parent-Teacher Conference nights occur with two at the end of the first quarter, one in the middle of the second quarter and one in the middle of the third quarter.
 We encourage all parents to use this time to connect with your student's teachers.
 Curriculum Night/Open House Curriculum Night/Open House is a time for teacher teams to give a brief overview of their classroom and present information about the year to families.
 On this evening early in the school year, parents will have the opportunity to meet with their team of teachers as well as related arts staff.
 If you have specific needs that pertain to your child, please feel free to call or email your child's teacher to schedule a time to conference.
 Success in the Classroom Study Skills and Techniques Every student learns differently, and that goes the same for studying.
 Some need total quiet, some need a dark room, others prefer laying down, while others listen to any variety of music as background noise.
 There is no right or wrong way to study, as long as they have figured out a system that works for them.
-If you notice your child struggling with how to study, you can help in a variety of ways: Sit with them and talk through what helps them remember what is being taught, then apply that skill to their studying process.
+If you notice your child struggling with how to study, you can help in a variety of ways: • Sit with students and talk through what helps them remember what is being taught, then apply that skill to their studying process.

-- Share how you studied in school. - There are great websites that can help you and your child strategize the best methods for them.
-Some are; - Top 10 tips on how to study smarter, not longer - How to Study - How to Study Effectively: 12 Secrets for Success Student Support:
+- Share how you studied in school.

+- There are great websites that can help you and your child strategize the best methods for them.
+Some are:

+GreatSchools.org

+Six STeps to Smarter Studying

+Teaching Students to Use Evidence-Based Studying Strategies

+Student Support: